Nāʻālehu Public Library

 Upcoming events at this branch

-Children aged 5 and younger must be accompanied by an adult caregiver.
+Suitable for all ages.
+Children under the age of 5 must be accompanied by an adult caregiver.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.